omnetpp/omnetpp/doc/src/userguide/qtenv.rst

 suspend the simulation's thread in the debugger, the UI will freeze.

 The Qtenv UI deals with ``cObject``\ s (the C++ methods that the GUI relies on are defined on ``cObject``).
-All other data such as primitive variables, non-cObject classes and structs, STL containers etc, are hidden from Qtenv.
+All other data such as primitive variables, non-``cObject`` classes and structs, STL containers etc, are hidden from Qtenv.
 You may wrap objects into ``cObject``\ s to make them visible for Qtenv, that's what e.g. the ``WATCH`` macros do as well.

 The following sections go into detail about various parts and functions of the Qtenv UI.